grpc/proposal/A71-xds-fallback.md

 1. Change global XdsClient from a single instance to a map of instances keyed by channel target.
+1. Update CSDS to aggregate configs from multiple XdsClient instances.
 1. Change xDS bootstrap code to return the full list of servers for each xDS authority from the bootstrap config.
 1. Change XdsClient to support fallback within each xDS authority.